DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/deep-learning/bp-testing.rst

 .. image:: images/bp-testing-im2.png
     :align: center

-Next, right click on the Plus ('+') in the mdidle of the screen, and select 'Insert Node'.
+Next, right click on the Plus ('+') in the middle of the screen, and select 'Insert Node'.

 If you'd like to test your model using a Camera, select the 'Camera' Node To learn how to use a Camera, please reference the 'Cameras' section.